camille-rouet/PDG-Arena-extra/readme.md

 — It contains simulation meta-information such as software version

+> simulation-data/paper-PDG-Arena/LAI

+— It contains the values of LAI used in the simulations

 ## License
 This work © 2024 by Camille Rouet is licensed under [CC BY-NC 4.0](http://creativecommons.org/licenses/by-nc/4.0/).